 VI.
 The Editors of the Agenda for Social Justice

 The Editors of the Agenda for Social Justice are recommended by the Editorial and Publications Committee and appointed to a four-year term by the Board of Directors.
 With the recommendation of the Editorial and Publications Committee and the approval of the Board of Directors, an Editor may be reappointed for an additional period of service not to exceed four years.
 The Editorial Team is composed of approximately six members, appointed on a rotating basis, as feasible.
-The Editorial team, under the advisement of the Editorial and Publication Committee, will select a Chief Editor to serve a two-year renewable term.
-The Chief Editor is a non-voting, ex-officio member of the Editorial and Publications Committee.
+The Editorial team, under the advisement of the Editorial and Publications Committee, will select a Chief Editor to serve a two-year renewable term.

 Statement of Work

 - The Editors agree to produce original biennial volumes of suitable quality, to the best of their ability, and consistent with editorial best practices such as those set out by COPE.
 The Editors deal directly with the appropriate personnel at the publisher to ensure the volumes appear in a timely fashion.